kimfucious/sakura/README.md

 Once that's done (and it may take a while), you need to run two manual Gulp tasks.
 I've intentionally made these manual, leaving them out of the build process for a bit more control over the source.
 You only have to do this once, or at least until you decide you want to use more packages or update them.

-> :exclamation: The following two _manual_ tasks are critical to ensuring that your site works.
+> :exclamation: The following two <ins>manual</ins> tasks are critical to ensuring that your site works.

 ##### Task 1: Copy Bootstrap SCSS from Node Modules